 The Dialogues in the Collection program replaces the traditional model of guided tours, where visitors are lead by a route that aims to cover the whole exhibition or only its, so called, highlights.
 Through weekly mediations, the program aims to instigate new relations between works, visitors and mediators, rethinking the possible ways of experiencing the gallery.
 Avoiding a banking model of education, where one speaks and others just listen and agree, the meetings seek to promote multiple dialogues, with all types of audience.

-In 2018, in addition to its regular programming, the Dialogues in the Collection seize the opportunity of current exchanges and loans established by MASP with foreign and Brazilian institutions, such as the Tate Museum (London) and B3 (São Paulo Stock Market), to develop special cycles of meetings focused on the works on loan exposed on the concrete and crystal easels.
+In 2019, in addition to its regular meetings about the works of the museum's collection, the program takes advantage of the exchanges and loans currently established by MASP with foreign and Brazilian institutions, such as the Museum of Contemporary (MAC) Art Chicago (United States) and B3 (the new Stock Exchange, São Paulo), to develop special cycles of dialogues focused on this special works exhibited at the concrete and glass easels.

 We invite everyone to participate of the Dialogues in the Collection, which take place weekly, on Tuesdays, at 4pm.
 Admission is free, and the meetings are helded in portuguese.